Life As a Psychiatric Technician

 - Take and record measures of patients' physical condition, using devices such as thermometers or blood pressure gauges.

-When polled, Psychiatric Technicians say the following skills are most frequently used in their jobs:
+Psychiatric Technicians state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.